nix-community/lanzaboote/docs/QUICK_START.md

 When you are done, press F10 to save and exit.

+#### Microsoft Surface devices: Disable Secure Boot

+On Microsoft Surface devices (tested on Surface Book 3 and Surface Go 3), keep Secure Boot disabled in UEFI settings.
+On Surface Devices, having Secure Boot disabled defaults to "setup mode", and there is no need to re-enable it in this interface.
+After following these instructions, Lanzaboote should enable Secure Boot for you.

 #### Other systems

 On certain systems (e.g. ASUS desktop motherboards), there is no explicit option to enter Setup Mode.